Lullabot/drupal-docker-boilerplate/README.md

 User karen
 ```

-If that is not the correct location for your SSH credentials, override the `docker-compose.yml` value in `docker-compose.override.yml`.
+If that is not the correct location for your SSH credentials, override these values in a custom `docker-compose` override file.

 ## Using Drush in the Container